 Believe it or not, at first I was hesitant about making Risalamande.
 I’ve tried rice puddings before and those were not something I would call a dessert.

-But wait until you try this simple yet scrumptious Danish treat.
-It is fluffy and irresistible.
+But wait until you try this simple yet scrumptious Danish dessert.
+It is fluffy, creamy and irresistible.
 Even my picky to unusual recipes husband said “yummy”!